-For additional information on our Pb-Free strategy and soldering details, please download the ON Semiconductor Soldering and Mounting Techniques Reference Manual, SOLDERRM/D.
+\For additional information on our Pb-Free strategy and soldering details, please download the ON Semiconductor Soldering and Mounting Techniques Reference Manual, SOLDERRM/D.

-DOCUMENT NUMBER: 98AON31154E Electronic versions are uncontrolle ed except when STATUS: ON SEMICONDUCTOR STANDARD accessed directly from the Documer versions are uncontrolled except t Repository.
-Printed when stamped NEW STANDARD: "CONTROLLED COPY" in red.
-DESCRIPTION: QFN40, 6x6, 0.5P PAGE 1 OF 2
+DOCUMENT NUMBER: 98AON31154E Electronic versions are uncontrolled except when accessed directly from the Document Repository.
+Printed versions are uncontrolled except when stamped "CONTROLLED COPY" in red.
+DESCRIPTION: QFN40, 6x6, 0.5P PAGE 1 OF 1 ON Semiconductor and ()) are trademarks of Semiconductor Components Industries, LLC dba ON Semiconductor or its subsidiaries in the United States and/or other countries.

-ON Semiconductor®